engor/Ted2Go/modules/mojo/bananas/gridshooter/gamegraphics/README.txt

 A collection of game related drawing objects.

-- Sprite: A basic sprite system featuring spritesheet loading, easy texture filtering, animation clips (series of frames played back sequenctially) and playback framerate.
+- Sprite: A basic sprite system featuring spritesheet loading, easy texture filtering, animation clips (series of frames played back sequentially) and playback framerate.

 - Background: An "infinite background" that takes a single texture and tiles it in a way that respects the Canvas translation, as long as you provide a camera Rect containing the camera corners (corrected for parallax, if necessary)